loremed/Tic-Tac-Go/README.md

   - at the end of each game you will be asked whether you want to play again

 ## Future development:
-  - current CPU player will choose a random spot each turn; a CPU player based on the minimax algorithm will be implemented.
-The initial configuration will contain a quesstion regarding the type of CPU player one wishes to play against
   - the application runs completely in the command line; a GUI will be implemented, at least for the duration of the game.
 Even later, a GUI could be created for the initial configuration